Thankful (Mary Mary album)

 Thankful is the debut studio album by American duo Mary Mary.
 It was released on May 2, 2000, through Columbia Records in the United States.
 Chiefly produced by Warryn Campbell, the album is gospel music with stylings of contemporary R&B. It produced the smash crossover hit "Shackles (Praise You)", which reached the top ten in seven countries and the single "I Sings", which was also a significant hit.
 Thankful established Mary Mary as one of the leading artists in contemporary Christian music, and won the duo the Grammy Award for Best Contemporary R&B Gospel Album at the 43rd awards ceremony as well as a Dove Award, a Lady of Soul Award, and a Stellar Award.
+It is one of the best-selling gospel albums of all time.

 Critical reception

 The album received generally favorable reviews from music critics.
 William Ruhlmann from AllMusic gave Thankful a grade of four and a half out of five stars.
 He wrote that "Thankful is pure gospel music, a series of praise songs and cautionary tales with religious messages, but it is likely to have a broader appeal than most gospel music."
 Cross Rhythms felt that Mary Mary "look set for big things both on the secular and gospel market.
 That's because they have very attractive vocals and the use the very same musical styles and beats currently popular within secular R&B. But somehow, even though their lyrical content is very much gospel-based, they've managed to appeal equally to the secular market."